sara-nl/clouddocs/surfcursus-extras-2015-Oct-15.markdown

 sudo fdisk -l
 ```

 * You need to format the drive now.
-To format it with the XFS file install `xfsprogs`:
+To format it with the XFS file system install `xfsprogs`:

 ```sh
 sudo apt-get install xfsprogs